TonyKaravasilev/CryptoMananaDocs/docs/cryptographic-services.md

 /`setKeyExpansionFunction()`.
 The hash function can be omitted on initialization, which will set a default instance of the `CryptoManana\Hashing\HkdfShaTwo384` component, that has a derivation salt the same as the symmetric system's key, a salt value the same as the initialization vector of the encryption cipher and a default contextual information value of `CryptoMañana`.
-Here is a list of all available methods available:
+Here is a list of all available methods:

 ```php
 setKeyExpansionFunction() // set the key expansion function